Syed-Moinuddin2025/LearnSQLWithProjects/README.md

 🚧 Next Steps: Advanced HR reports (attendance, promotions)

-🙌 Contribute or Connect
+## 🙌 Contribute or Connect
-If you'd like to contribute more query ideas or request a new feature, feel free to raise an issue or fork this repo.
+#### If you'd like to contribute more query ideas or request a new feature, feel free to raise an issue or fork this repo.

 ## 🐍 Python for Beginners
 ### Explore my step-by-step learning journey in Python!
+📌 Python Basics – Step by Step
+I'm learning Python from scratch with hands-on practice.
+Each lesson includes short explanations, examples
 ### 👉 [Complete Python for Beginners](https://github.com/Syed-Moinuddin2025/LearnSQLWithProjects/tree/main/Complete%20Python%20for%20beginners)
 This beginner-friendly series starts from absolute basics like:
 - ✅ Python syntax & `print()` statements